bwittmann/bwittmann/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=bwittmann&color=blueviolet) ![GitHub followers](https://img.shields.io/github/followers/bwittmann?label=Follow&style=social)

 ### About me 💻
-I am a Ph.D. candidate in the Biomedical Image Analysis and Machine Learning Lab at the University of Zurich, where I focus on advancing (bio)medical image analysis through artificial intelligence.
-Feel free to reach out for potential colaborations!
+I am a PhD candidate in the Biomedical Image Analysis and Machine Learning Lab at the University of Zurich and an associated researcher at the ETH AI Center.
+I focus on advancing (bio)medical image analysis through artificial intelligence.
+Feel free to reach out for potential collaborations!

 <!-- ## Highlighted Projects 💻
 <table>